asonje/PAT/PAT/README.txt

 The "./pat run" command can be run with an optional argument which specifies a name for your results, otherwise a timestamp is used. e.g %./pat run [test_run_name]

-The recommended version of sysstat is version 9.0.4 or newer.
-At least Microsoft Office 2010 is also recommended.

 Once the job is done, all the data is collated and copied to the master node across the cluster to the "results" directory, under the [test_run_name] (or timestamp) folder.